Robert Burnes: Family

 Robert married Agnes Craig (b. circa 1735), on 7 November 1766 at Dreghorn, North Ayrshire.
 Titwood Farm lies in Dreghorn Parish.
-Agnes however died in October 1786 and was buried in Stewarton, probably in the Burnes family lair, but she is not recorded on the 1910 memorial itself.
+Agnes, however, died in October 1786 and was buried in Stewarton, probably in the Burnes family lair, but she is not recorded on the 1910 memorial itself.
 She died two years after her husband had written of her 'tender' condition.

 Robert and Agnes had four children of whom John (b.
 15 September 1767, d.
 17 February 1846) was the oldest son, followed by William (b.
 23 Mar 1769, d.
 1850) and a daughter Fanny (Frances) (b. circa 1772, d.
 23 Apr 1839).
 Robert Burnes, baptised on 29 January 1778 is recorded as having died young and certainly before 1784 as his father does not list him in a letter to Robert Burns that year.

 Fanny Burnes

-Fanny whilst at Stewarton embroidered 'sprigs' on muslin used for babie's robes, veils, etc. The muslin was sent down from Paisley and Glasgow manufacturers and Fanny would work with others in her father's kitchen in the evenings.
+Fanny whilst at Stewarton embroidered 'sprigs' on muslin used for babies' robes, veils, etc. The muslin was sent down from Paisley and Glasgow manufacturers and Fanny would work with others in her father's kitchen in the evenings.
 Robert Burns would sometimes visit them and her father would at times rebuke him for flirting with the ladyfolk.

-Janet Dean's mother worked with Fanny and recollected that Robert Burns gave her a holograph copy of 'The Holy Fair' which the family treasured, however its wheareabouts now is unknown.
+Janet Dean's mother worked with Fanny and recollected that Robert Burns gave her a holograph copy of 'The Holy Fair' which the family treasured, but its whereabouts now is unknown.

 Mrs Dunlop records in a letter of 22 January 1789 that Fanny had walked to Dunlop House to deliver a letter from Robert Burns, her cousin.
 On 17 July 1792 she likewise wrote that she had just seen Fanny who had given her a piece of her wedding-gown and that she would keep this as an important relic of her friendship with Robert Burns who had done so much to help his 'orphan' cousin.

 Fanny (b. circa 1772, d.
 23 Apr 1839) moved to Ellisland Farm when her father died and married at Mauchline on 5 June 1792.
 Fanny's husband was Adam Armour, a builder, brother of Jean Armour, thereby Fanny became Jean's sister-in-law as well as her cousin-in-law.
 The couples children were James; Jean; Robert; Fanny; Adam; Mary Smith; John and William.

 Adam Armour was immortalised in the poem "Adam Armour's Prayer" and the couple had five sons and four daughters.
 Adam was an adherent of the 'Auld Licht' persuasion and as such was in direct opposition to Robert Burns whose poem relates an incident regarding an Agnes Wilson, a maid at Poosy Nancy's, who was thought to be a prostitute.
 Adam Armour and a group of associates placed her on a pole and rode her out of town, injuring her private parts in the process.
 George Gibson, the landlord, attempted to take legal action and Adam hid until things quietened down.
 Burns records in the poem that she would have been hung had she been caught acting again as a prostitute.
 Fanny died in 1839.